 The rise of digital payment fintech companies can be seen when the State Bank of Vietnam (SBV) issued licenses to 27 intermediary payment service providers, of which most of them are e-wallet service providers.

-Some of the e-wallet service providers that are leading the Vietnam’s fintech industry include Momo, 123Pay, VnPay, Ngan Luong, Bao Kim, Payoo, and OnePay.
-All of them have a total user of 48 millions.
+Some of the e-wallet service providers that are leading Vietnam’s fintech industry include Momo, 123Pay, VnPay, Ngan Luong, Bao Kim, Payoo, and OnePay.
+All of them have a total user of 48 million.

 Emerging Fintech Segment in Vietnam: Personal Finance

-However, the country does have a high rate of smartphone users (50 million) caused by the growth of the middle class and the growing number of Internet users.
-53% of Vietnam’s population are using the Internet.
+However, the country does have a high rate of smartphone users (62%) caused by the growth of the middle class and the growing number of Internet users.
+70.3% of Vietnam’s population is using the Internet.

 At these current growth rates of smartphone users and Internet penetration, as well as the surge of digital payments, personal finance is to grow rapidly until 2025.